 Harrell is a tiny town located in the state of Arkansas.
 With a population of 204 people and just one neighborhood, Harrell is the 295th largest community in Arkansas.

-Harrell is an extremely ethnically-diverse town.
+Harrell is a very ethnically-diverse town.
 The people who call Harrell home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Harrell residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Harrell include Irish, German, Scottish, Yugoslavian, and Other West Indian.
+Important ancestries of people in Harrell include German, Irish, Yugoslavian, Other West Indian, and West Indian.

 The most common language spoken in Harrell is English.
 Other important languages spoken here include Italian and Greek.